zhassan699/Codin/README.md

-# Codin Homepage and possibly more prototybe
+# Codin Homepage and possibly more prototype